 13.That though the 1st defendant had filed a counterclaim against the 2nd defendant, it surprisingly did not tender any evidence in support.
 In any case, having found that both the 1st and 2nd defendants were deceitful in their conduct, the court finds the counterclaim was merely a red herring to divert the court’s attention from its role in the whole saga of receiving money and allegedly earning commissions from transactions over plots where neither it, nor the reportedly instructing principal had title to.

 14.That as under section 27 of the Civil Procedure Act chapter 21 of Laws of Kenya costs follow the events, unless where for good cause the court directs otherwise, the 1st and 2nd defendants will pay the plaintiff’s costs.

-15.Based on the foregoing analysis I enter judgement in favor of the plaintiff as against the 1st and 2nd defendants and make the following orders:a.The 1st and 2nd defendants to jointly and severally refund the plaintiff Kshs 710,000/= [seven hundred ten thousand Kenya shillings], being the purchase price paid, with interest at courts rates from the 13th March 2011, till payment in full.b.The plaintiff is awarded costs of the suit to be paid by the 1st and 2nd defendants jointly and severally.c.The 1st defendant counterclaim against the 2nd defendant is hereby dismissed with each party bearing its own costs.
+15.Based on the foregoing analysis I enter judgement in favor of the plaintiff as against the 1st and 2nd defendants and make the following orders:a.The 1st and 2nd defendants to jointly and severally refund the plaintiff Kshs 710,000/= [seven hundred ten thousand Kenya shillings], being the purchase price paid, with interest at courts rates from the March 13, 2011, till payment in full.b.The plaintiff is awarded costs of the suit to be paid by the 1st and 2nd defendants jointly and severally.c.The 1st defendant counterclaim against the 2nd defendant is hereby dismissed with each party bearing its own costs.